Join us for worship!

 All who are baptized are welcome to take communion.
 After those who wish to receive have done so, a prayer is said that asks that God will grant the effects of the sacrament to show in our lives.
 This prayer is followed by a blessing being asked upon the gathered congregation by the priest and then the dismissal, which signals the end of the service and sends the community out into the world to love and serve God and one another.

 Long ago, in addition to the celebration of Holy Eucharist, the Church set aside certain hours of the day for prayer.
 This was known as praying the hours or as the Daily Office.
 In the Anglican Church, early morning and evening were regarded as important times for regular daily devotions.
 The services of Morning and Evening Prayer then became regular services in the Church.

-At St. James, we have services of Morning Prayer three times a week: on Tuesdays, Wednesdays and Thursdays at 9:00 am.
-On Tuesdays, we use the older rite from the Book of Common Prayer, which is the official prayer book of the Anglican Church of Canada; and on Wednesdays and Thursdays, we use the rite from the alternative prayer book, The Book of Alternative Services.
+At St. James, the services of Morning Prayer on Tuesdays and Thursdays at 9:00 am has been currently been suspended.
+On Tuesdays, we used the older rite from the Book of Common Prayer, which is the official prayer book of the Anglican Church of Canada; and on Thursdays, we used the rite from the alternative prayer book, The Book of Alternative Services.
 These are simple services that provide a time for prayers of confession, readings from Scripture and prayers of the people.
-There is no sermon and the service is about half an hour long.
+There was no sermon and the service was about half an hour long.

 The Church Calendar

 Worship in an Anglican church, changes with the seasons of the Church Year.
 The colours of the vestments worn by the priest and those that adorn the sanctuary, change with the season.
 For example, during Advent, the colour is blue (at some church it is violet) and the readings from Scripture reflect the preparation for and coming of the Christ Child on Christmas Day.
 The seasons of the Church year are Advent, Epiphany, Ordinary Time, Lent, Easter, Pentecost and another season of Ordinary Time.